Sir Ronald Aylmer Fisher (1890-1962)

 After the death of this remarkable scientist in Adelaide on 29 July 1962, the editing of his Collected Papers was undertaken by J.H.
 Bennett, then Professor of Genetics at the University of Adelaide; a former student, research assistant, colleague and friend of Fisher at Cambridge and closely associated with him after Fisher came to Adelaide in 1959 on a visit to the CSIRO Division of Mathematical Statistics.
 These were published in five volumes by the University between 1971 and 1974 in an edition of 1000 copies.
 Two further collections were subsequently edited by Professor Bennett with selections from Fisher’s correspondence, Natural Selection, Heredity, and Eugenics: Including selected correspondence of R.A.
 Fisher with Leonard Darwin and others (Clarendon Press, 1983) and Statistical Inference and Analysis: Selected correspondence of R.A.
 Fisher (Clarendon Press, 1990).

-Fisher’s archives were deposited with the Rare Books & Special Collections of the Barr Smith Library by Professor Bennett in 1981, and subsequently attracted many research enquiries from within Australia and overseas.
+Fisher’s archives were deposited with Rare Books & Manuscripts, Barr Smith Library, by Professor Bennett in 1981, and subsequently attracted many research enquiries from within Australia and overseas.
 In 2000 the Library undertook to progressively digitise selections from Fisher’s published and unpublished work in order to further publicise his scientific contributions and make his work more readily available to users beyond Adelaide.

 Fisher's Collected Papers, selected correspondence and other works have been digitised and are available through the R. A. Fisher Digital Archive.

 [Principally of a scientific nature.
 An alphabetical list of Fisher's correspondents with links to digitised letters is available.
 A separate guide (incomplete) to the contents of the file(s) for each correspondent has been prepared by the Special Collections Librarian and is available for consultation.